If you have received your official notification of acceptance to one of the programs at Touro University Nevada, congratulations!

 TUN E-mail: At orientation, you will be assigned a TUN email address.
 This is the way that students, faculty, and staff communicate official information.

 Parking: Parking on campus is free in unreserved spaces.
-Students, faculty and staff are required to obtain a parking decal from Student Services to park on campus.
-There are sufficient spaces for everyone.
+Students, faculty and staff are required to obtain a parking decal from the Division of Student Affairs to park on campus.

 Lockers: Students may be issued lockers for personal use while enrolled at the university.
 No fee is charged for use of the lockers.
 Students must provide their own locks.
-Student Services will provide a locker assignment at orientation.
+The Division of Student Affairs will provide a locker assignment at orientation.